MayamaTakeshi/unimrcp_experiments/README.md

 Compilation failed: 26 error(s), 0 warnings
 Error compiling UniSynth
 ```
+But it is OK: this is not important fo this tutorial.

 ### Sample apps in C and Cpp
 The swig-wrapper repo also contains samples in C and Cpp